 By Lisa Guy

-Over the past decade, gluten has received a great deal of attention as the medical community and other healthcare practitioners have become more aware of the potentially harmful effects of it on some people.
+Over the past decade, gluten has received a great deal of attention as the medical community and other healthcare practitioners have become more aware of its potentially harmful effects on some people.
 Wheat makes up a staggering 20 per cent of the world's kilojoule intake.
 In recent times, its gluten component has become the focus of attention as it may trigger coeliac disease and other conditions.
 We look at why gluten is such a big deal and how you can cook without it.

 - Gluten & the modern Western diet